vanandrew/dotfiles/README.md

 ## Defining custom environment variables/paths

 User specific paths/environment variables can be defined in your `~/.paths_user` file.
 This file is automatically sourced on startup of `zsh`.
-The file accepts any valid `zsh` syntax (backwards compatible with `bash`).
+The file accepts any valid `zsh` syntax (`zsh` is a superset of `bash`, so any `bash` command is also valid).
 Some Examples:

 ```
 # In file ~/.paths_user